OthavioH/RPG-System-frontend/README.md

 <img src="https://user-images.githubusercontent.com/46772924/222442856-4a782b6f-4522-4bdd-acf5-97b670b54a2d.png" alt="dialog showing all the ritual info" width="500px"/><img src="https://user-images.githubusercontent.com/46772924/222442953-71f2d035-d08d-43c0-bf54-26200c87dcc9.png" alt="dialog showing all the skill info" width="500px"/>
 <img src="https://user-images.githubusercontent.com/46772924/222443038-8699bf52-b7d3-485a-a344-9f0e9b8c7b87.png" alt="dialog showing all the ability info" width="500px"/><img src="https://user-images.githubusercontent.com/46772924/222443183-b1484c34-e988-4237-80bf-32e2bfd159c9.png" alt="dialog showing all the inventory item info" width="500px"/>

-### "Secret" Threat Page
+### "Secret" Threat Page 👹

 I've created a Threat page for the Game Master to control not only the players' sheets but the threats' sheets too.
 And I intended to create that feeling of a macabre page because creatures in "Paranormal Order" are not normal, they are literally creatures from a paranormal dimension.
+The only way to access it is by going to the "/threats" endpoint.

 <img src="https://user-images.githubusercontent.com/46772924/222450946-63e5fbe9-1704-4c5a-bcfb-e6d96ece8d0e.png" width="700px"/>